Scalingo/documentation/README.md

 ## Modifying an article

-You are welcome to modify any article, but please remember to update `modified_at` before sending your pull request.
+You are welcome to modify any article.

 ## Don'ts

-Please do not use the `date` metadata as it will conflict with the date extracted from the file name.
-Instead, use `modified_at` to record when a modification is made to an article.

 Please do not use first-level HTML/Markdown headers (*i.e. `<h1></h1>`*) as it will be pulled from the `title ` metadata.